 An ETF is essentially a collection of stocks that represent the fund’s underlying strategy.
 ETFs are exchange-traded funds that aggregate money from other investors and are listed and traded on a stock exchange.

-An ETF often seeks to track or duplicate the performance of a specified index, such as the S&P 500 or a commodity index.
-These index-tracking ETFs are passively managed by ETF managers and do not attempt to outperform the underlying index.
+In addition, an ETF often seeks to track or duplicate the performance of a specified index, such as the S&P 500 or a commodity index.
+Futhermore, these index-tracking ETFs are passively managed by ETF managers and do not attempt to outperform the underlying index.
 Index tracking ETFs often offer cheaper fees and charges than actively managed investment products.

 Key things to know about ETFs

 Why should you buy ETFs?

 - Diversification – You can gain exposure to an index or a basket of stocks without having to invest in each of these stocks

 - Cheap – Fees and charges tend to be lower for index ETF compared to actively managed funds

 - Trades like a stock – It have similar liquidity to a stock